-Heritage, Troxel, and Unity Residence Halls (Edinburg):
+Heritage, and Unity Residence Halls (Edinburg):

-Access to Heritage, Troxel, and Unity Residence Halls is through the main entrance that is supervised by Residence Life staff and has an electronic locking system with card access.
+Access to Heritage, Troxel, and Unity Residence Halls is through the main entrance that is supervised by Residence Life staff and has an electronic locking system with ID card access.

-Casa Bella Apartments (Brownsville):
+Casa Bella Apartments Buildings 1-5 (Brownsville):

-Casa Bella is a gated apartment community with code access through the main entrance.
+Casa Bella is a gated apartment community with ID card access through the main entrance.

-The Village Apartments (Edinburg):
+The Village Apartments Buildings A-F (Edinburg):

-Access to The Village Apartments is not restricted.
+Access to The Village Apartments is not gated nor restricted.